 A domestic violence allegation is a serious accusation.
 Even if the charge was false, it could lead to life-changing consequences.
 Domestic violence can affect your children, spouse, and other members of the family.
-If you have been implicated in a domestic violence incident in Jacksonville, make sure to reach out to the experienced criminal defense lawyer, Alexander Smith-Johnson.
+If you have been implicated in a domestic violence incident in Jacksonville, make sure to reach out to the experienced criminal defense lawyer, Darryl Smith.

 Florida prosecutors will aggressively pursue harsh sentences in domestic violence offenses.
 In the state, several crimes fall under the domestic violence category, including:

 Depending on the circumstances, many of these offenses can be elevated to aggravated crimes.

 According to Florida Statute 741.28, domestic violence includes all those above crimes that have “resulted in physical injury or death of one family or household member by another family or household member.”

 There must be a relationship between the offender and the victim.
 Some of these connections include:

 If there was some type of physical contact with the victim, then you might be charged with battery.
 Florida defines battery as “intentionally touching or striking another person against the will of the other.”

 When that physical contact does inflict bodily harm, permanent disability, or permanent disfigurement, these charges could escalate to a felony battery.